Aman for all seasons

 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C. The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in Sri Lanka are from December to March for the west and south coasts.

-Call us on 858 523 9000 to start planning your vacation to Amanwella
+To start planning your vacation to Amanwella